Two diehard Chiefs fans getting married on Super Bowl Sunday

 “[The lights] can change colors or whatever, but now they’re all going to be red,” Bailey said.

-She said there’s no better people to share the limelight with than the Chiefs.
+She said there are no better people to share the limelight with than the Chiefs.

 “I think I’m a little willing to take the backseat to them for the day,” Bailey said laughing.